StormBEprepared/StormBEprepared/README.md

 <h1 align="center">Hi 👋, I'm Leonid Stefanel Pintea</h1>
 <h3 align="center">A passionate software engineering student who started the tech journey 2 years ago!</h3>

-- 🔭 I’m currently working on **University related assignments and personal portfolio projects.**
+- 🔭 I’m currently working on **my personal portfolio and automation projects at my current job.**

-- 🌱 I’m currently learning **Javascript frameworks and frontend UX/UI's.**
+- 🌱 I’m currently learning and acting like a sponge with **anything software related. **

 - 👯 I’m looking to collaborate on **any software-related project.**